J.P. Crawford Player Props: Mariners vs. Brewers

 J.P.
 Crawford At The Plate

-- He ranks 98th in batting average, 49th in on base percentage, and 138th in slugging among the qualified hitters in MLB.
+- He ranks 102nd in batting average, 48th in on base percentage, and 144th in slugging among the qualifying batters in baseball.

-- Crawford enters this game on a five-game hitting streak.
-In his last outings, he's hitting .462.

-- In 56.3% of his games this season (nine of 16), Crawford has picked up at least one hit, and in four of those games (25.0%) he recorded more than one.

-- In 16 games played this year, he has not hit a home run.
+- In 17 games played this season, he has not hit a home run.

-- Crawford has picked up an RBI in two games this year, with multiple runs batted in once.
+- Crawford has driven in a run in two games this season, with multiple runs batted in once.

-- In 43.8% of his games this season, he has scored at least once.
-And he's had three games with multiple runs (18.8%).
+- He has scored in eight of 17 games this season, and more than once 3 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.